This article was written by Margarita Cuizon, senior director of Member Services and Support

 Ask questions, challenge an idea, or offer a solution to whatever is being discussed.
 When you're sitting in those sessions, do what you would expect of your own students—engage.
 It's been said that much of the learning that happens during a conference is through peer-to-peer sharing.

 Try to hit up the social events, too.
-Early arrivers get a chance to mingle at a spectacular reception Wednesday evening aboard the U.S.S.
-Midway, beginning at 6:30 p.m.
-Your badge is your entry ticket, but if you're unable to check in at registration beforehand, you can pick up your badge at the Midway.
+Early arrivers get a chance to mingle at a spectacular ACSA Speakeasy reception Thursday evening in the Exhibit Hall, with a Roaring '20s theme.
+Your badge is your entry ticket, but if you're unable to check in at registration beforehand, you can pick up your badge at the event.
 Tickets for guests will also be on sale for $40.
-We've planned such a fun kick-off that we're expecting you to burn the midnight oil, so we’ve made sure there is plenty of caffeine to jump start your networking in the Exhibit Hall Thursday morning.
+We've planned such a fun kick-off that we're expecting you to burn the midnight oil, so we’ve made sure there is plenty of caffeine to jump start your networking in the Exhibit Hall each morning.
 We’ll provide the coffee, you provide the conversation.

 5. Visit the Exhibit Hall.